Jisün: Yuan dynasty

-In 1321 AD, during the rule of Emperor Yingzong, the dressing code was officially formulated.
-This dress code also combined the clothing characteristics of both the Han Chinese and the Mongol ethnicity.
+In 1321, during the rule of Gegeen Khan, a jisün dress code was officially formulated.
+This dress code also combined the clothing characteristics of both Han Chinese and Mongol ethnicities.

-In 1332 AD, an imperial edict stated that all officials and imperial guards who had been bestowed with were required to wear it during the imperial banquets, and those would pawn off their zhisun would be punished.
+In 1332 AD, an imperial edict stated that all officials and imperial guards who had been bestowed with jisün were required to wear it during the imperial banquets, and those would pawn off their jisün would be punished.
 Distinguished higher-ranking imperial officials, in particular, wore it when they would meet with the Emperors or when they would attend banquets.
-The worn by the Han Chinese who would participate in the banquets organized by the Yuan imperial court were also bestowed by the Yuan Emperors.
+The jisün worn by the Han Chinese who would participate in the banquets organized by the Yuan imperial court were also bestowed by the Yuan Emperors.
 The participants of the jisun banquets had to be dressed in the same colour.

-The zhisun could also be worn by lower-ranking singers, musicians, and security guards.
-However, it appears that there were two kind of zhisun during the banquets: the first type which was worn as a formal dress for the Yuan Emperors, his officials and the nobilities, and the second type which was worn by the servants.
+The jisün could also be worn by lower-ranking singers, musicians, and security guards.
+However, it appears that there were two kind of jisün during the banquets: the first type which was worn as a formal dress for the Yuan Emperors, his officials and the nobilities, and the second type which was worn by the servants.